-The pragmatists understand that the plan is necessary, possible, and justified.
+The Pragmatists understand that the plan is necessary, possible, and justified.
 It is necessary for their security and for Israel and the Palestinians, it is possible because it is fair, and it is justified because it is high time the Palestinians stopped preventing the rest of the Arab world from moving forward.
 The new paradigm upon which the plan is based provides them with an opportunity to take these steps forward.

 They cannot say it out loudly in a forum like the Arab League, but the participation of some of them in the ceremony, their national leadership reactions, and their diplomatic messages are clear.
 Because they want the best for the Palestinians and for themselves, they actually support the plan at least as a basis for negotiations.
-The Sudan move that was not criticized by the pragmatists says it all.
-The Hashemite Kingdom of Jordan and the Arab Republic of Egypt are in a more sensitive situation but it seems that as long as Israel is coordinating its moves regarding the plan with the United States they will not harm their delicate relations with Israel.
+The Sudan move that was not criticised by the Pragmatists says it all.
+The Hashemite Kingdom of Jordan and the Arab Republic of Egypt are in a more sensitive situation but it seems that as long as Israel is coordinating its moves regarding the plan with the US they will not harm their delicate relations with Israel.
 They have a lot to gain from the plan economically and security-wise, and they have nothing to lose.
 We all understand that for Jordan the Jordan Valley component is exactly what it needs though Jordan cannot utter it.

-The radicals are of course against the plan since they are against anything that strengthens the pragmatists and Israel.
+The Radicals are of course against the plan since they are against anything that strengthens the Pragmatists and Israel.
 This explains Iran’s, Turkey’s and the Islamic State’s harsh reactions.
-They don’t care about the Palestinians and their wellbeing, they only care about their own imperial aspirations, which are going to be hampered if Israel is secure, makes peace with the Palestinians and establishes normal relations with the pragmatic states.
+They don’t care about the Palestinians and their well-being, they only care about their own imperial aspirations, which are going to be hampered if Israel is secure, makes peace with the Palestinians and establishes normal relations with the pragmatic states.

 The plan gives reasonable answers to most of the threats, both from outside the areas that are governed by the Palestinians and from within it.
 These threats include Iran’s attempts to gain access to the Palestinians in Gaza and in the West Bank, Islamic State’s and Muslim Brotherhood’s efforts to harm Israel, smuggling of weapons and dual use material, and the perpetration of terror attacks, including the use of rockets and other explosives.